First, let’s let some of the headlines speak for themselves:

 Let put that to rest: no, no I won’t.
 If those men took advantage of Epstein’s “parties” and “retreats” to have sex with those girls, then I want them to go to prison.
 It doesn’t matter if they were a senator, or congressman, or governor who served in the party I usually vote for.
 It doesn’t matter if they were a president that I voted for twice.
 I expect them to be prosecuted to the full extent of the law.

 I do think it very telling that the first thing that comes to mind for many Trump supporters is to assume that we will stop caring about criminal activity when we find out the criminal is someone whose politics we support.
 It’s not a revelation, we have thousands of examples in the last three years alone of how they refuse to believe, make excuses, or otherwise look the other way when the crimes Trump and his cronies comes to light.
-It’s just one more piece of evidence that they are all right with horrible crimes being committed against certain types of people.
+It’s just one more piece of evidence that they are happy about horrible crimes when they are being committed against certain types of people.

 I could keep going, but I’m going to circle back to this: I don’t think Epstein was murdered.
 His whole life was built around his jet-setting lifestyle that gave him the access, power, and money to indulge his sick desires.
 Every indicator is that his wealth is the result of a complex illegal scheme of some sort, which the information in the possession of both federal and state prosecutors will put an end to, and once everything is sorted out, he would probably be penniless.
 The only futures left to him were: